 If you have a horse trailer how well does your horse load into it?
 Practice trailer loading with your horse to develop the confidence the horse and you need to get him loaded when the

 pressure is on.
 Consider buying horse panels or a portable corral that can be attached to your horse trailer.
 If necessary these panels can be a safe place to stable your horses should

 you have to travel a longer distance to find safety.
 You can secure your horse almost anywhere if you have a portable stall or fence , and a horse trailer with your hay and water.

 Where are you going to take your horses?

 If the emergency is a local one, like a local creek flooding you may be able to take your

 horses to a neighbor’s property.
 For bigger events you should contact horse show facilities and fairgrounds

 before a disaster to see if they have stalls that may be available during an emergency.

 Your truck and trailer should be full of gas and well maintained before you make an attempt to leave.
 Rental Stables may help keep

 horses temporarily in their round pens or arenas.
 Develop these relationships in advance.
 Call them to let them know you are on your

 way and the route you plan to take.
 Familiarize yourself with several evacuation routes to your destination.

 Keep your horse paperwork where you can find it.

 This is very important.
 Keep the information in a watertight bag or box.

 You will need a current coggins test.
 A drawing with your horses identifying markings, tattoos, microchip ID, special scars and any other

 permanent identification, name and phone number of your Veterinarian, as well as your personal contact information should be part of

 your paperwork package.
 You will need to show some kind of proof of ownership in order to pick up your horse when the emergency

+is over.
 Take a picture of your horse with yourself or family member standing near as more proof of ownership and keep it with your ownership information.

 Other items that you should have at hand:

 Keep a web type breakaway halter with your horse’s name; your name and phone number and a different emergency phone number written with a waterproof sharpie type marker.

 Another way to keep your horse identified in addition to the identity halter would be to have some wide white ribbons with your contact

 information written.
 The identity ribbon can be quickly braided into the horses tail and mane to be a redundant way to identify your horse.

 Bring a portable first aid kit, don’t forget medications your horse may be taking.

 loaded into your horse trailer in case of a longer evacuation or temporary stay at a park etc.

 Your disaster plan should be in writing and your neighbors and extended family should have a copy.

 Do not put a copy of the horse's coggins test on the horse.
 A coggins test is a passport out of state for horse theives.

 If you find a loose horse remember he is probably frightened so be sure to use caution.
 If you are trying to rescue horses in your area remember never